 Entry points: At the top of the funnel, make it clear what you do and who you do it for.
 Use similar brand language to orient your reader from wherever they’re coming from.
 Match your tone and brand voice from other channels—whether it’s social media, radio ads, or paid search—so that your reader feels like they’re in the right place.

 Middle of the funnel: Encourage readers to take their coats off and stay for a while.
 Surprise and delight them with informative, free content.
-Offer even more valuable content in exchange for an email address.
+Build an email list by offering u valuable content in exchange for an email address.
 Look for other easy commitments your readers can take to learn more about your products and services that feel manageable, like a free consult, a demo, a free trial, or informative video content.

 Choose just 1-3 of these options and very clearly lead your readers to them from your primary pages, like the Homepage, Services page, and About page.